influxdata/docs-v2/content/v2.0/cloud/monitor-alert/notification-rules/update-notfication-rules.md

   - In the **Description** field, enter an optional description for the label.
   - Select a color from the for the label.
   - Click **Create Label**.
-5. To remove a label, hover over the label next to a rule and click the X.
+5. To remove a label, hover over the label under to a rule and click X.

 ## Disable notification rules